How to use Nginx to forward port 80 to port 8080 on Mac

 The former is started when the system starts, and the latter is started when the user logs in.
 Then execute launchctl load -w, as follows: <br>

-sudo launchctl load -w /library/launchdaemons/homebrew.mxcl. nginx.plist<br>
+sudo cp /usr/local/opt/nginx/*.plist /library/launchdaemonssudo launchctl load -w /library/launchdaemons/homebrew.mxcl. nginx.plist<br>

 Finally, restart your machine.
 You will find that nginx is started on port 80.
 Try to access it directly through http://localhost.
-If the picture below appears, it means that your nginx Port 80 has been configured, which means you have completed 60% of the work.
+If the picture below appears, it means that your nginx Port 80 has been configured, which means you have completed 60% of the work.<br>

 At this point your tomcat has been started.
 At this time we start to configure the forwarding configuration of nginx: <br>

-sudo vim /usr/local/etc/nginx /nginx.conf<br>
+Command linesudo vim /usr/local/etc/nginx /nginx.conf<br>

 listen: Listen to port 80

-proxy_pass: Which address to proxy to <br><br> Several of these configurations are completed, we Restart nginx (you need to switch to the nginx directory to restart) sudo /usr/local/cellar/nginx/1.12.1/bin/nginx -s reload
+server_name: Which address to forward toproxy_pass: Which address to proxy to <br><br> Several of these configurations are completed, we Restart nginx (you need to switch to the nginx directory to restart) sudo /usr/local/cellar/nginx/1.12.1/bin/nginx -s reload

-All operations here have been completed, now You and other partners in the same network segment can access your tomcat project by directly accessing the IP address/.
+All operations here have been completed, now You and other partners in the same network segment can access your tomcat project by directly accessing the IP address/

 Related command operations apache command